Why you need a table saw maintenance checklist

 Only tighten the bolts back up to the point that they stop turning completely.
 If you need to loosen them, use a hex key instead of a wrench, and retighten only as much as needed.
 Don’t over-tighten them!

-For very large workpieces, it may be easier to assemble or disassemble the table saw in stages and then remove one half at a time (using a long pipe).
+For large workpieces, it may be easier to assemble or disassemble the table saw in stages and remove one half at a time (using a long pipe).
 Ensure that all parts are secured firmly (with screws or glue) before moving on to the next step.

 A full wipe